Samsung Galaxy S8 and S8+ review: Simply two of the best

 Samsung's Multi-window functionality has been given an oomph, likely in an attempt to keep an edge over what Nougat can now do natively.
 Android's multi-window ability is certainly easier to use, but Samsung's is more robust.
 Not only can you split the screen in half between two apps, but you can also use a pop-out screen mode, or select an area of an app to dock at the top of the screen.
 It may seem like more stuff padded into the interface, but it was added as an attempt to make the Galaxy S8's fuller display more useful.

-The Edge panels that came standard with the S6 Edge and S7 Edge are now permanent fixtures of the Samsung interface.
+The Edge panels that came standard with the S6 edge and S7 edge are now permanent fixtures of the Samsung interface.
 If you like having a "shelf" of sorts on your mobile interface, you can use the Edge panels as an app dock of sorts, or to pin contacts of your choosing.
 The Edge panels also feature some of the Note 7's tricks, including the ability to make animated GIFs from DRM-free videos.
 I like that these features have made it over to Samsung's marquee devices, but the Edge panels can be a become a bit of a nuisance on the smaller Galaxy S8.
 I was constantly triggering it while panning through Instagram and Snapchat.
 There's no other way to activate the Smart select features, however, so I made the Edge handle a bit smaller in the settings panel.

 Samsung Galaxy S8 Bixby